rixx/cutebit-content/content/conferences/djangoconeu17-05.md

 ## JSON Schema

-JSON Schema is a machine readable formt for describitn data structures.
+JSON Schema is a machine readable format for describing data structures.
 It is widely adopted and can be used for both documentation and validation and has a large range of capabilities.

 ## Merge those